Who Do You Invite to a Bridal Shower?

 Who Gets a Bridal Shower Invitation?

-Here are the five main groups who should receive an invitation to the bridal shower:
+So now we get to the crux of the matter!
+We can break it down into five main groups of people who should receive an invitation to the bridal shower:

 The Bridal Party